 On this page are a range of school polices which affect the day-to-day running of the school.
 This is not an exhaustive or complete list, so if there is a policy you wish to see on here, then let us know.

 The policies are listed alphabetically, with all curriculum policies at the end to keep them together.
+The majority of these policies were agreed at the first Governor's Meeting of the year, and signed copies are kept in the school's safeguarding folder.

 There are also many policies relating to Child Protection on the Safeguarding pages, so please check there too.